GoogleCloudPlatform/grpc-gcp-node/doc/gRPC-client-user-guide.md

-# Instruction for creating a gRPC client for google cloud services
+# Instructions for create a gRPC client for google cloud services

 ## Overview

-This instruction includes step by step guide for creating a gRPC client to test the new google cloud service from an empty linux VM, using GCE ubuntu 16.04 TLS instance.
+This instruction includes a step by step guide for creating a gRPC client to test the google cloud service from an empty linux VM, using GCE ubuntu 16.04 TLS instance.

 The main steps are followed as steps below: